 I have a proposal/project/request for partnership.
 Who do I speak to?

 We think it’s amazing that you want to partner with us to support your project in some way.
-We have many requests to take on coordination, logistical planning, provide counselors, co-host and we say yes to some and no to others.
-We have limited resources but also want to provide focus to work and projects that are survivor-centered, feminist, anti-oppressive and includes all genders.
-If you have a project you want us to work on with you, please email it to .
+We have many requests to take on coordination, logistical planning, provide counsellors, co-host and we say yes to some and no to others.
+We have limited resources but also want to provide focus to work and projects that are survivor-centred, feminist, anti-oppressive and inclusive of all genders.
+If you have a project you want us to work on with you, please email it to ">.
 Please expect a response within 2 weeks.

 Who do you serve?

 We serve anyone who identifies as a survivor of violence including trans people, non-binary folks, cisgender men and women, and youth.

 Who experiences violence the most and how do you serve our diverse communities effectively?

 Indigenous, Black, disabled, younger and older women experience the highest levels of violence in our communities.
 We are committed to the work of ending colonization, white supremacy, anti-black racism, and heterosexism in our organization and community work to end sexual violence in order to better serve these communities.
 Further, we are committed to decolonizing the practice of trauma work within the centre through a number of different ways: talking about our experiences of being settlers, working with Indigenous communities in a good way, centralizing the voices of Indigenous and Black survivors, decolonizing the ways we work through front line support, integrating teaching about the land we are on, understanding how sexual violence is a tool for colonization and much more.

 Where are you located and why can’t I find it online?